GrandComicsDatabase/gcd-django/README.md

 # GCD Web Application

-This file last updated: *Jan 2022*
+This file last updated: *Dec 2024*

 This is the current implementation of the Grand Comics Database, hosted at https://www.comics.org/ (production) and https://beta.comics.org/ (public beta